microtrain/bootcamp/13-Express/03-RESTAPI.md

 ## Create a Data Model

 We will start with a JSON based users API.
-This will provide end points for creating and managing users.
-This is also known as a data API, since this deals with data; the data model is a logical place to start.
+This will provide endpoints for creating and managing users.
+This is also known as a data API since this deals with data; the data model is a logical place to start.

 ## Create the Database